AnderLuiz/agendash/README.md

 - `middleware`: Currently only `'express'` is supported.
 I'd like to use `'koa'` soon.
 - `title`: Defaults to `"Agendash"`.
 Useful if you are running multiple Agenda pools.
+- `timezone`: Defaults to `null`.
+Timezone to use in repeatEvery jobs.

 ### Help appreciated